-If the contractor is not able to convince the third-party that the levy is not continuous, what can they do to release the levy?
-The IRS only releases levies if tax balances are paid, a hardship exists, or they get into a collection agreement with the IRS on the outstanding balances.
-Getting a collection agreement like a payment plan, may be the quickest route to end the confusion and get the levy released.
+If the contractor can’t convince the third party that the levy is not continuous, what can they do to release the levy?
+The IRS releases levies only if the taxpayer pays their balance, is experiencing financial hardship, or sets up a collection agreement with the IRS on the outstanding balances.
+Getting a collection agreement like a payment plan may be the quickest route to end the confusion and get the levy released.

 No explicit instructions lead to frustration

 Standard operating procedures for the IRS are written in its Internal Revenue Manual (IRM).
-The tax code, it’s regulations, and the IRM do not provide clear procedures for IRS collection agents to follow when it comes to accounts receivable and contractor levies.
-The IRS sometimes issues the correct notice of levy- the Form 668-A, which provides only for a one-time levy.
+The tax code, its regulations, and the IRM do not provide clear procedures for IRS collection agents to follow when it comes to accounts receivable and contractor levies.
+The IRS sometimes issues the correct notice of levy (Form 668-A), which provides only for a one-time levy.
 However, when IRS systems issue Form 668-W, IRS employees generally “follow the form” and treat the levy as continuous.

-For assistance creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.
+For help creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.

 About the Author